 Transitioning back into your daily life can be a shaky and sometimes complicated process.
 If a person is going to be exposed to triggers or situations where they may use again, IOP treatment may not be recommended.
 Consulting a treatment specialist is highly recommended when choosing the right program.
 The individual must be honest about their situation before committing.

 During these weekly treatment sessions, a person will meet with several qualified therapists, counselors, and staff.
 These can be individual therapy sessions or group sessions.
 Some people may be more comfortable around others while others may have a 1-on-1 session with a therapist.
 But, both types of therapy are important for individuals in recovery.

 Overall, therapy is used to pinpoint certain negative emotions and thoughts while encouraging positive change.
 These sessions can also help a person create a set routine while staying sober for years to come.

 What is Partial Hospitalization Program Treatment?

 Partial hospitalization program (PHP) may be similar to IOP treatment, there are distinct differences when you take a closer look.
 Partial hospitalization is generally more intensive than IOP treatment.
-PHP treatment requires more sessions every week (for longer periods of time).
+A PHP program requires more sessions every week (for longer periods of time).
 Some may compare it more to a residential program than an intensive outpatient program.

 While in a PHP, people typically attend sessions for 5 days a week, with sessions lasting anywhere from 4 to 8 hours.
 These numbers depend completely on a patient-to-patient basis.
 PHP is a great option when someone is fresh out of residential treatment and may not be 100% ready to go back to their daily life.
 As a result of a more rigorous schedule, people may prefer PHP treatment over IOP because it can help them transition and create a safer routine.